 With VFH grant support, Filipino dance traditions will be represented at the 2017 Local Colors Festival in Roanoke, along with traditions from Mexico (Veracruz) and Cuba.
 Photo by Arnel Custodio.

-VFH Announces Twenty-Three Grants to Humanities Organizations
+VFH Announces Seventeen Grants to Humanities Organizations

-The VFH Grant Program responds directly to the interests and concerns of local communities in Virginia, as well as to the needs of the educational organizations that serve them.
-Since 1974, VFH has awarded more than 3,500 grants, bringing scholars and citizens together to promote a greater understanding of the humanities.
+Charlottesville, VA—Virginia Foundation for the Humanities (VFH) announces $56,950 in grants to seventeen nonprofit organizations in support of public humanities programs for audiences throughout the Commonwealth and beyond.
+The VFH Grant Program responds directly to the interests and concerns of local communities in Virginia, as well as to the needs of the educational organizations that […]